gruepr/gruepr/RELEASING.md

     short two-part form (e.g. `v13.2`), matching your existing `v13.0` folder — only
     the Git tag and changelog headings use three parts.

-13. The changelog page renders straight from `CHANGELOG.md` (One-time setup #5), so there's nothing to edit for the changelog itself.
+13. The changelog page renders straight from `CHANGELOG.md` (via react-markdown in `ChangeLog.js`), so there's nothing to edit for the changelog itself.

 14. Preview with `npm start`; confirm the changelog shows `vX.Y.Z` and links resolve.